| Chris Brouwer |

 Awake Academy

-I'm the COO of Awake Academy, alongside founders - Layne Beachley AO and Tess Brouwer.
-Awake helps individuals and organisations build the mental and emotional fitness that high performance actually requires, the kind that holds up under pressure, not just on good days.
+COO.
+Alongside founders Layne Beachley AO and Tess Brouwer.
+Awake works with individuals and organisations on the mental and emotional fitness that high performance actually requires — the kind that holds under pressure, not only on good days.

 02